zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 caution：./data file directory must in matlab working directory

 3. decompression the data.zip in the matlab working directory such that MDATX3.00x NIST data file in the "YourWorking irectory/data"
+4. this mexfunction is based on https://github.com/gsize/calMu opensource code.
 chinese:
 1.1 输入参数 formula
 formula是必选参数